 The case for a raw diet

 What the AVMA and veterinarians who speak out against a raw diet overlook is that food processing does play a major role in the inflammatory process.
 Raw diets have a lower glycemic index, which helps reduce insulin resistance, inflammation and post-oxidative stress.
-Says Dr. Marsden “While outbreaks of food borne illness have not been identified despite the abundant use of these diets, there is no question that some risk exists.
+Said Dr. Marsden “While outbreaks of food borne illness have not been identified despite the abundant use of these diets, there is no question that some risk exists.
 No attempt has been made, however, to hypothesize what kinds of benefits the diets might provide that, in owners’ minds, justifies assuming this risk.”

 Making informed decisions about what to feed